• Skip to primary navigation

 Jump to Recipe - Print Recipe

 A recipe for Caramel Apple Empanadas!
-These flaky pastries are filled with apples simmered in a caramel sauce with cinnamon, cloves, and vanilla.
+These flaky mini hand pies are filled with a spiced caramel apple mixture and baked until golden.

-Empanada dough should be rolled thin, but not so thin that it tears or breaks.
-I used a 3 1/2 inch cutter to cut out circles from the sheet, but you can also divide the dough into 16 equal pieces and roll out each individually without the use of a cutter.
+I used a 3 1/2 inch (9 centimeter) cutter to cut out circles from the sheet, but you can also divide the dough into about 12 equal pieces and roll out each individually without the use of a cutter.

 There are so many ways these empanadas can be sealed, crimped, or folded.